1. JOURNAL PUBLISHING SCHEDULE

 - Disclaimer: Disclaimer is a statement denying responsibility intended to prevent civil liability arising for particular acts or omissions.
 If there is no disclaimer, then write “None”.

-- References: Citations and References are permitted provided that they also appear in the main text and in the reference list.
+- References: Citations and References are permitted if they also appear in the main text and in the reference list.

 In the text, reference citations should quote the surnames of the authors in one of the two ways: With the year in parentheses: “Baqar (997) has shown…”.
 With the name and year in parentheses: “According to recent findings (Baqar, 1997)…”.
 Multiple references should be as follows: Baqar et al., 1997 and 1998; Baqar et al., 1997a and b; et al. as Italics.